Housing FAQ for new students

 Family Housing and pharmacy trimester students may opt for the 5 plan.

 If I plan to or will be advancing to the School of Pharmacy, do I sign up for Chan Family Hall?

 Yes.
-If you are in pre-pharmacy, dental hygiene, or speech and language pathology, you will be allowed to sign up for Chan Family Hall, space permitting.
+If you are in the final year of your pre-pharmacy undergraduate program, you will be allowed to sign up for Chan Family Hall, space permitting.

 What if I do not advance to pharmacy, will I lose my space in Chan Family Hall?

 You may be relocated from Chan Family Hall if space is needed for Pharmacy students.